Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c1.md

 ![The Scarlet tip-touching ritual](/images-opt/touchingtips.webp)

 As they explored the kingdom, the heroes were assigned various tasks—or _quests_—to help them grow accustomed to life in Libestal.
-From slaying Stains and gathering resources, to making an absurd amount of potato salad that somehow tanked the economy, these quests kept them busy and earned them coin.
+From slaying Stains and gathering resources to making an absurd amount of potato salad that somehow tanked the economy, these quests kept them busy and earned them coin.

-But the most important quests, assigned by either the King or the Guild Masters, revolved around conquering _dungeons_.
+But the most important quests, assigned by either the King or the Guildmasters, revolved around conquering _dungeons_.
 Each dungeon had its own unique theme and challenges, pushing the heroes to their limits—and strengthening their bonds.
 Upon completing each conquest, the heroes were rewarded not just with gold, but with something far more precious: a fragment of their lost memories.
 Specifically, a memory of one of their fellow companions.

 There were five dungeons in total, each tied to a different hero: